epfl-ada/ada-2021-project-adamandeve/README.md

 ##### TASK 2 : 5-10 December

 * categorization of the speakers regarding : gender (female or male) , age (18-30, 30-50, > 50), nationality using Wikidata
 * find occurrence within each category of speaker from 2015 to 2020
-* Classify across the different news sources
+* visualization of the data : age, gender and nationalities overall distributions, distribution across topics and evolution over time
-* visualization of the data : curve evolution of mean age of speaker for each topics + across news sources / evolution of the main represented nationalities for the different news sources /  representation of the main represented speaker characteristics across time
+* Analysis of the results : the most represented type of speaker across topics
-* statistical analysis : Is there a correlation between represented population (age and nationality) and news sources / Is the evolution from 2015 to 2020 of the main represented speaker for each topic significant ?
-* Analysis of the results

 ##### TASK 3 : 10-14  December

+* prediction for minorities according to gender, age and nationalities for two main news sources with different political bias : Breitbart and MSN
 * overall analysis of the results : accuracy, meaning, consequences

 ##### TASK 4 : 14-17 December
 * writing of the Data Story
+* Notebook presentation
 * update of the ReadME file
 * cleaning of the code